Spark conversations with a sophisticated edge

 Clearing the lint trap after every load is the first step to cleaning your dryer vent.
 According to the folks at Whirlpool, daily lint trap cleaning can help keep your dryer working optimally and your laundry routine more time-efficient.
 [5]

 Remove the trap and bang it over a trashcan to remove all the trapped particles.
 Then, remove any lint you can see in the dryer under where the trap goes before replacing the trap.
-After every load, performing these two simple steps will dramatically reduce the amount of lint trapped in your venting system.
+After every load, performing these two simple steps will dramatically reduce the lint trapped in your venting system.
 [6]

 To clean the rest of your system, Whirlpool suggests unplugging the power cord on an electric model or closing the shut-off valve in the gas supply line, then disconnecting and capping the supply line pipe on a gas model.
 [7]